jrpfaria/CM/openvswitch.md

 # Open-vSwitch for dummies
-This is meant to be a 1:1 copy of the Open vSwitch tutorial that only highlights the hands-on information.
+This is meant to be a 1:1 copy of the Open vSwitch tutorial that only highlights the hands-on information. ~This is incomplete, for more details check the Open-vSwitch official Tutorial.

 ## Topics
 - OVS Faucet Tutorial
-- OVS IPsec Tutorial
-- Open vSwitch Advanced Features
-- OVS Conntrack Tutorial

 ## Approach